Kazhuu/vhdl-examples/README.md

 # VHDL examples

-Repository to contain my VHDL examples for a different topics.
+Repository to contain VHDL examples for a different topics.
 Topics are organized in subfolders.

 ## How to use

 Examples can be compiled for ModelSim with [hdlcc](https://github.com/suoto/hdlcc).
 This Python backend is automatically used with [vim-hdl](https://github.com/suoto/vim-hdl) Vim plugin.

-Vim needs to be started in example folder with VHDL source file or without.
+Vim needs to be started in example subfolder with VHDL source file or without.
 ```
 vim test.vhd
 ```